DjangoGirls/tutorial/html/README.md

 # Introduction to HTML

 You may ask, what's a template?
 Template contains all your HTMLs!
-Yes, HTML we mentioned in the first chapter "How the Internet works".
+Yes, HTML we mentioned in the first chapter __How the Internet works__.
 HTML is a code that is later processed by your web browser (like Chrome, Firefox or Safari) to display a website for user.

 Templates are saved in `mysite/blog/templates/blog` folder.
 So first create a folder called _templates_ inside your blog folder.
 Then create another folder called `blog` inside your templates folder.

+    mysite
+        └───blog
+            └───templates
+                └───blog

 ## What is HTML?